Ortham/ortham.github.io/_posts/2016-05-01-introducing-buddah.md

 ---
 title:  "Introducing Buddah"
 date:   2016-05-01
-summary: A simple registry for community-made game modding software.
+excerpt: A simple registry for community-made game modding software.
 ---

 [Buddah](https://wrinklyninja.github.io/buddah/) is a new website of mine that provides a searchable registry/list of modding-related software.
 It's also a [GitHub repository](https://github.com/WrinklyNinja/buddah).
 I've created it to help software developers wanting to write modding-related software find out what already exists, and so avoid reinventing the wheel.